caente/mismatch/docs/diffs.md

 - There are no disconnected subgraphs
 - All edges are 1-to-many.
 -  There are no multiple edges between two nodes.

+Which means that our DAGs are essentially trees.

 ### Left graph